zqzneptune/ComplexMap/docs/reference/getEdgeTable.md

 # Get the Edge Table from a ComplexMap Object

-A simple accessor function to extract the tibble of network edges from a
-\`ComplexMap\` object.
+Access the network edge list (weights, similarity types).

 ## Usage